Home » London » Postal Museum Tickets

 The Postal Museum ticket offers a fun and informative journey through five centuries of British postal history.

-Visitors can explore the historic mail rail and take a ride on the miniature trains used to transport mail beneath the streets of London.
+Visitors can explore the historic mail rail and ride on the miniature trains used to transport mail beneath the streets of London.

 The ticket also includes access to interactive exhibits, galleries, and a collection of postal vehicles and equipment.

-You can also upgrade to an annual ticket if you’d like to visit the museum more than once.
+You can also upgrade to an annual ticket if you want to visit the museum more than once.

 Ticket Prices